jopdorp/nln-live/README.md

 ### After installing packages
 Make sure the following directories are on your path (on macosx):
-* -> sudo vi /etc/paths these should be in the file: /usr/local/bin /usr/local/share/npm/bin
+* -> sudo vi /etc/paths
+The following paths should be in the file:
+* /usr/local/bin
+* /usr/local/share/npm/bin

 Put the nln-live directory in a sensible place.
 Then execute from the terminal:
 * -> mongod